google/WebFundamentals/src/content/en/updates/2016/12/performant-parallaxing.md

 and we won’t get any parallaxing.

 From a progressive enhancement point-of-view, this probably isn’t too much of an issue.
-If we can’t parallax in every situation our app will still work, but it would be nice to figure out a workaround.
+If we can’t parallax in every situation, our app will still work, but it would be nice to figure out a workaround.

-### position: sticky to the rescue!
+### `position: sticky` to the rescue!

 There is, in fact, some help in the form of `position: sticky`, which exists to allow elements to "stick" to the top of the viewport or a given parent element